Knowledge Hub > How to Start a Business Podcast

 How to Start a Business Podcast

-Podcasts have made their mark as a popular and innovative platform that offers immense potential for marketing.
-Estimates suggest that there are now more than 3 million active podcasts and those numbers are only going to grow, particularly for the business podcast sector.
+Podcasts have made their mark as a popular and innovative platform that offers immense marketing potential.
+Estimates suggest that there are now more than 3 million active podcasts, and those numbers are only going to grow, particularly for the business podcast sector.

-Done well, a business podcast can be a fresh, diverse, and valuable tool for firms looking to engage with an audience, share their thoughts, experiences, and promote their brands.
+A good business podcast can be a fresh and valuable tool for companies.
+It helps them connect with their target audience, share ideas, and promote their brands.

 The process of starting a business podcast